ICT-Mahidol/2019-ITCS371-2-ORgates/README.md

 ==================

-Our client wanted an application that is easy to use and provide great security so, we come up with new way to buy customer trust with system to show history of the car that customer rent to make sure that their car will be reliable furthermore, customer can rent car easily by only register to the application and use it to rent for the payment we will accept both cash and credit card.
+Our client wanted an application that is easy to use and provide great security so we came up with a new way to buy customer trust with system to show history of the car that customer rent to make sure that their car will be reliable furthermore, customers can rent a car easily by only register to the application and use it to rent for the payment we will accept both cash and credit card.
 When customer come to get their car, they will need only to show their ID card or passport to receive the car